Farmaan02/CivicSense/IMPLEMENTATION_SUMMARY.md

-# CivicSense Full Fix and Hardening Implementation Summary
+# CivicPulse Full Fix and Hardening Implementation Summary

 ## Overview

-This document summarizes all the fixes and improvements implemented to harden the CivicSense application for production deployment with zero runtime errors.
+This document summarizes all the fixes and improvements implemented to harden the CivicPulse application for production deployment with zero runtime errors.

 ## 1. Environment & Reproducibility Fixes